-For the third step of studying light for a compositing workflow, learn to analyze lighting quality.
+For the third step of studying light for a compositing photography workflow, learn to analyze lighting quality.
 Using Photoshop, follow retoucher Renee Robyn, as she reverse engineers and diagrams lighting setups across a series of backplate scenarios.
 Learn to evaluate what lighting gear and modifiers would be most effective for lighting subjects to be composited with a variety of backplate examples.

 Step 4 - Light Temperature (6:29)

-In this stage of lighting study, focus on light temperature.
+In this stage of photography lighting study, focus on light temperature.
 Learn how to evaluate more backplate examples in Photoshop, to determine what lighting and modifiers will enable you to capture cohesive color temperature in camera.
 Explore the usage of CTO gel and white balance manipulation when lighting subjects for compositing.

 Step 5 - Lens Identification (6:12)

-For this stage of the process, learn to examine a backplate and identify the lens used during image capture.
+For this stage of the composite process, learn to examine a backplate and identify the lens used during image capture.
 Maximize EXIF data to learn what aperture, ISO, and shutter speed were used to understand the image perspective, depth of field, compression and rolloff.
 Build on this knowledge to establish a solid base for subject placement within a composite image that is realistic and integrated.

 Step 6 - Subject Placement (8:23)

 In this final step of the lighting checklist, put all of the steps together to understand the intricate and inextricable relationship between the lighting of a background plate and your subject captures.
-When creating your own custom backplates for compositing images, learn the value of creating subject reference points.
+When creating your own custom backplates for photo composites, learn the value of creating subject reference points.
 Examine how each step of the lighting checklist relates, evaluating some of Renee Robyn's own image captures from various locations and environments.

 Backplate Practice (11:28)

-In this section, put the theory into practice.
+In this tutorial section, put the theory into practice.
 Follow retoucher, Renee Robyn, as she applies the steps of the lighting checklist process across four different images.
 Use Photoshop to identify lighting source, direction, quality, temperature, lens identification, and subject placement.
 Hone your ability to see light from existing backplates and the kind of light required to shoot composite elements for natural, realistic integration.

 Lighting Checklist (3:06)